-- Study Economics, Mathematics and a choice of languages or Computer Science.
-Languages available: Chinese, French, German and Spanish.
-Chinese, German and Spanish are available to complete beginners.
-H5 is required to study French.
-Advanced German or Spanish requires H5.
+Study Finance, Economics, Mathematics and a choice of languages or Computer Science.
+Languages available: Chinese, French, German and Spanish are available to complete beginners.
+Leaving Certificate H4 recommended to study advanced level French, German, Spanish.

 - 15 credits of Economics